zowe/zowe-cli/prototypes/packages/imperative/src/utilities/src/Readme.md

     AsyncMutex.ts

-The AsyncMutex class is a copy of the same class from ZRS.
-At one point it was needed for a feature which was later refactored to not need AsyncMutex.
-If AsyncMutex is needed in Imperative in the future, this file could be moved into the utilities/src directory, where it could be used by both Imperative and ZRS.
+The `AsyncMutex` class is a copy of the same class from ZRS.
+At one point it was needed for a feature which was later refactored to not need `AsyncMutex`.
+If `AsyncMutex` is needed in Imperative in the future, this file could be moved into the `utilities/src` directory, where it could be used by both Imperative and ZRS.
 The copy in ZRS could then be removed to avoid code duplication.